In this post, you will find all the important facts about Oymyakon in Yakutia and you will learn how to visit this unique and stunning place!

-We would like to invite you on a journey to this magic place.
-The trip to Oymyakon and back will take five days and travelling there will be an adventure itself.
-To get to Oymyakon we will cross frozen rivers, we will travel hundreds of kilometers through the literally endless taiga east of Yakutsk and we will cross the Verkhoyansk mountain range.
+Can you visit Oymyakon?
+Yes, you can!
+In this post, we will tell you how to visit Oymyakon.
+The trip to Oymyakon and back will take five days and traveling there will be an adventure itself.
+To get to Oymyakon we will cross frozen rivers, we will travel hundreds of kilometers through the endless taiga east of Yakutsk and we will cross the Verkhoyansk mountain range.
 Hence, we will follow the P-504 route, a 2,000 kilometers federal ‘highway’ connecting Yakutsk with Magadan at the sea of Okhotsk, which is locally just called the Kolyma Trassa as it is the only sealed road in the entire region.

 The Road of Bones

 The road is also known as the Road of Bones as it was built in the 1930ies by forced labor in the Stalin era as part of the Gulag system.
-The conditions in the Gulag camps were terrible, many thousands of the workers died from hunger, cold and exhaustion.
-In fact, the route is a mass grave.
-Though, most of the camps have been destroyed since then, the Gulags is present in some things you will see a long the road: crosses to remember those who died, a handful of unofficial museums and memorials, and even some abandoned camps which are still there after all the decades since the Gulag system came to an end.
+The conditions in the Gulag camps were terrible, many thousands of the workers died from hunger, cold, and exhaustion.
+The route is a mass grave.
+Though most of the camps have been destroyed since then, the Gulags is present in some things you will see along the road: crosses to remember those who died, a handful of unofficial museums and memorials, and even some abandoned camps which are still there after all the decades since the Gulag system came to an end.

 Accommodation and Hotel in Oymyakon and Yakutsk